k-hop Graph Neural Networks: Appendix

 \begin{lemma} Let $G_v^k$ be the $k$-hop neighborhood subgraph of a node $v$.
 Then, $G_v^k$ contains a cycle of odd length if and only if the shortest path lengths from two adjacent nodes $u,w \in \mathcal{N}_k(v)$ to $v$ are identical. \end{lemma}

 \begin{proof} Let $u,w$ be two vertices such that $u,w \in \mathcal{N}_k(v)$.
 Assume that the shortest path lengths between each of these two vertices and the root $v$ are identical and equal to $d \in \mathbb{N}$ such that $d\leq k$.
 If $u$ and $w$ are connected by an edge, then $G_v^k$ contains a cycle of length $2d + 1$ which is clearly an odd number.
 This proves the first statement.
 For the second statement, assume that $G_v^k$ contains a cycle of odd length and there is no edge between two vertices whose shortest path lengths from the root $v$ are identical.
-Then, from all the nodes of the cycle, there is a single node $u$ such that the shortest path distance $d \in \mathbb{N}$ from the root $v$ to $u$ is maximum.
-Since this is a cycle, there are two paths from $v$ to $u$ of length $d$.
+Then, from all the nodes of the cycle, there is a single node $u$ such that the shortest path distance from the root $v$ to $u$ is maximum, and another node $w$ such that the shortest path distance from the root $v$ to $w$ is minimum ($w$ could correspond to the root itself).
+Since this is a cycle, there are two paths from $w$ to $u$ of length $d$.
 Hence, the length of the cycle is $2d$ which is an even number, contradicting the assumption. \end{proof}